public-assembly/public-assembly-docs/docs/guides/exploring-git-locally.md

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20Git%20in%20VSCode%20and%20terminal/04.png)

-## Pushing to github
+## Pushing to GitHub

 As you save your files, the (1) flag will appear on the source control panel in your VSCode editor.
 The source control panel is a convenient way to stage changes without having to use terminal commands.
-[What is staging changes?](https://githowto.com/staging_and_committing_
+[What is staging changes?](https://githowto.com/staging_and_committing)

 Prepare your files to be committed to the remote repository by clicking the '+'.